Certificate of Attendance & CME Credits

 - If you do not receive the certificate, please also check your junk mail.
 The email address will be the one you used when you registered.

 - If you require any further assistance – please contact Dawn Nicholls on +44 (0) 20 7736 8788 or email@example.com

 Through an agreement between the European Union of Medical Specialists and the American Medical Association, physicians may convert EACCME credits to an equivalent number of AMA PRA Category 1 CreditsTM.
 Information on the process to convert EACCME credit to AMA credit can be found at www.ama-assn.org/go/internationalcme.

-Live educational activities, occurring outside of Canada, recognized by the UEMS-EACCME for ECMEC credits are deemed to be Accredited Group Learning Activities (Section 1) as defined by the Maintenance of Certification Program of The Royal College of Physicians and Surgeons of Canada.
+Live educational activities, occurring outside of Canada, recognised by the UEMS-EACCME for ECMEC credits are deemed to be Accredited Group Learning Activities (Section 1) as defined by the Maintenance of Certification Program of The Royal College of Physicians and Surgeons of Canada.